Coronavirus Protection and Treatment: Top 10 Natural RemediesDr. Zoltan P. Rona, MD, M.Sc. October 15, 2021

-The Wuhan coronavirus outbreak in January has caused worldwide fear, panic, and confusion.
-Fueled by non-stop media accounts of infection and death rates, quarantines of entire cities, and misleading propaganda to “get your ’flu shots” as a way of fighting the outbreak, the hysteria is building with each passing day.
+The Wuhan coronavirus outbreak has caused worldwide fear, panic, and confusion.
+Fueled by non-stop media accounts of infection and death rates, and quarantines of entire cities, the hysteria is building with each passing day.

 While it is wise to keep your hands clean, it’s best to use natural soaps, tea tree oil cleansers, or those containing neem, aloe, or oregano oil.
 And avoid people who are sick with the ’flu or other viral illnesses.
 Other than endorsing hand washing and the ‘flu vaccine, medical authorities have made no attempt to inform the public about safe and effective natural measures to both prevent and treat viral infections.

 From a dietary perspective, sugar, allergenic foods, and stress can feed microbes and spread disease.
 Instead, try to follow a high protein, sugar-free, gluten-free, and dairy-free organic diet with copious amounts of raw or steamed vegetables.
 In addition, exercise regularly and get enough sleep.
 Here are my top 10 supplement recommendations.

 1) VITAMIN D – Vitamin D deficiency is likely responsible for the high incidences of colds and ’flus during winter in Canada.
 By nature, vitamin D is anti-inflammatory.
 Deficiency causes immune system weakness and chronic inflammation.
 For prevention, supplementing with 5,000 – 10,000 IU daily from October to May of each year is safe for most adults.
 It is effective for prevention of ’flus, colds, cancer, and approximately 200 different diseases.